klaasnicolaas/Project-Sensortastic/README.md

 ---

-#### Hardware
+### Hardware - Arduino

-Within the arduino project there is a `config.h`, which contains all the necessary variables that the maincode needs to run properly.
+Within the arduino project folder ([sensortastic](./Sensortastic)) there is a `config.h`, which contains all the necessary variables that the maincode needs to run properly.

 ```C++
 // Basic Information